tn211/Minimax-Checkers/README.md

 **Game interaction**

-I implemented a drag and drop mechanic to the GUI so that when the player clicks a piece, it is picked up un9l a destination square is clicked.
+I implemented a drag and drop mechanic to the GUI so that when the player clicks a piece, it is picked up until a destination square is clicked.
 If the destination is a valid move, then the piece is dropped.
 In the constructor method, `self.canvas.bind` is used to control what happens when the mouse is clicked, moved, and released.
 In `click_mechanics`, `drag_mechanics`, and `drop_mechanics`, `self.drag_data` is used to track the coordinates of the piece and place it in the destination square.

 ---

 **System pauses to show the intermediate legs of multi-step moves**

-I used Tkinter's `after` function in every place I could think of, but for some reason the AI s9ll makes multi-step captures without pausing.
+I used Tkinter's `after` function in every place I could think of, but for some reason the AI still makes multi-step captures without pausing.
 However, for the human there is a pause thanks to the window popping up to ask if they'd like to continue making captures.

 ---